Guides

 A screenshot from the dwellow website solar quote page showing payback periods

-If your focus here is on getting a quick return on investment, there’s no doubt that buying solar panels without a battery is the way to go.
+If your focus here is on getting the shortest payback period, there’s no doubt that buying solar panels without a battery is the way to go.

 Use our clickable solar panel and battery tool here.
 You can easily flick between the different battery options, so you can see exactly what payback period you’d get for your property.